 Our Common Stock and Public Warrants are currently listed on the Nasdaq Capital Market under the symbols "SBIG" and "SBIGW," respectively.
-The last reported sale price of our shares of Common Stock on May 24, 2023 was \$0.3463 per share.
+The last reported sale price of our shares of Common Stock on May 18, 2023 was \$0.52 per share.
 The transfer of the listing of our Common Stock and Public Warrants from the Nasdaq Global Market became effective at the open of business on May 10, 2023.
 The final public offering price will be determined between us, the Placement Agent and the investors in the offering, and may be at a discount to the current market price of our Common Stock.
 Therefore, the assumed public offering price used throughout this prospectus may not be indicative of the final public offering price.
+There is no established public trading market for the pre-funded warrants, and we do not expect such markets to develop.
+In addition, we do not intend to apply for a listing of the pre-funded warrants on any national securities exchange or other nationally recognized trading system.